This article originally appeared on VICE Asia.

 The reportedly coordinated bomb blasts that targeted mainly Catholic churches and luxury hotels across the island country, claimed the lives of mostly Sri Lankan Christians and foreign tourists.
 Experts and analysts are calling the bombings one of the bloodiest attacks in the country since the civil war ended a decade ago, which lasted 25 years and saw a loss of over 1,00,000 lives.

 What happened on Sunday?

-Within a few hours, two explosions, at the St Sebastian Church in Negombo (over 35 kilometres from Colombo), and at the Zion Church in the east coast city of Batticaloa (315 kilometres from Colombo), killed almost 100.
+Within a few hours, two explosions—at the St. Sebastian Church in Negombo (over 35 kilometers [21 miles] from Colombo) and at the Zion Church in the east coast city of Batticaloa (315 kilometers [195 miles] from Colombo)—killed almost 100.

 The bombings are being called the biggest attack on South Asian Christians in recent memory.
 Sri Lanka currently has a population of 22 million, out of which Christians make up 6 percent of the population.

 In the light of the bombings, a New York Times report highlights increased attacks on minorities, particularly Christians and Muslims, in Sri Lanka, although none of them have been of such scale.
 The Easter bombings are also being seen as an escalation amid existing tensions around minorities across Asia—which includes countries such as Indonesia, Malaysia, India, Myanmar, Bangladesh, and the Philippines.

 In a press conference, the State Minister of Defense, Ruwan Wijewardene, said, “Most of the blasts appear to have been suicide bombings.”
 However, there is no official or verified confirmation on who is responsible.
 So far, 24 suspects have been arrested, although the investigative authorities are yet to disclose the names of these alleged perpetrators.